CrystaJeffcoat/Employee-Tracker/README.md

 ```
 npm start
 ```
-Then,
-Answer command-line prompts to enter company data, then view or manage that data.
+> Answer command-line prompts to enter company data, then view or manage that data.

 ## Features